Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: DeSSL: Unbiased semi-supervised learning

 \begin{theorem} Under the MCAR assumption, Assumption \ref{assumption1} and Assumption \ref{assumption2}, $\hat{\theta} = \argmin \hat{\mathcal{R}}_{DeSSL}$ is consistent. \end{theorem}

-For a proof of this theorem see Appendix \ref{section:calibration}.
-This theorem is a simple application of van der Vaart's \citeyearpar{van2000asymptotic} Theorem 5.7 proving the consistency of a M-estimator.
-Also, this results holds for the complete case, with $\lambda = 0$ which prove that the complete case is a solid baseline under the MCAR assumption.
+For proof of this theorem see Appendix \ref{section:calibration}.
+This theorem is a simple application of van der Vaart's \citeyearpar{van2000asymptotic} Theorem 5.7 proving the consistency of an M-estimator.
+The result holds for the complete case, with $\lambda = 0$ which proves that the complete case is a solid baseline under the MCAR assumption.